toludwig/golden-lemurs/docs/ensemble.md

 ====================

 After training of all the networks we needed to make a decision:
-Which networks are worthy to be integrated in the final classificator regarding accuracy but also regarding the amount of computation time.
+Which networks are worthy to be integrated in the final classifier regarding accuracy but also regarding the amount of computation time.

-We choosed only the following two networks:
+We choose only the following two networks:

 * the CNN for README
 * and the CNN for the Commit times.